Image

 What advice do you have for incoming John Jay students?

 Do not let fear stop you from saying “yes” to an opportunity.
 Before I came to John Jay, I was shy and would avoid participating in anything, but John Jay and PRISM changed all that for me.
 The opportunities presented to students at the College can lead them to accomplish amazing things and reach their goals.
 This fall, I begin a master’s degree in forensic science program at Sam Houston State University, with a financial aid package worth $14,000 a year.
-Because of John Jay, I’m on the path to making my dreams a reality.
+Because of John Jay and the CUNY Justice Academy, I’m on the path to making my dreams a reality.
 One day, I know I’ll become an FBI forensic examiner.

 Tyra Volney